relydda20/SentiLoka/README.md

 - Confidence scores
 - Contextual topics

-## Development Challenges Solved
+## Development Challenges & Solutions

-### API Costs
+### Challenge 1: API Costs and Limitations
+**Problem:** Third-party sentiment analysis APIs were costly and had usage limitations that would not scale with our needs.

-Switched from costly third-party APIs to open-source solutions, significantly reducing operational costs while maintaining high-quality sentiment analysis.
+**Solution:** We went open-source.
+Built custom sentiment analysis using open-source AI models (OpenAI Elice and Google Gemini), significantly reducing operational costs while maintaining high-quality analysis.

-### Slow Scraping
+### Challenge 2: Slow Web Scraping
+**Problem:** Conventional web scraping methods were too slow to handle large volumes of reviews from multiple locations.

-Built a custom Scrapy spider with Playwright that is significantly faster than conventional solutions, with intelligent caching and parallel processing.
+**Solution:** We built our own, faster scraper.
+Developed a custom Scrapy spider with Playwright that efficiently handles dynamic content, with intelligent caching and pagination handling.
+Our scraper can collect unlimited reviews from any Google Maps location.

-### Long Analysis Times
+### Challenge 3: Long Analysis Times
-Implemented parallel processing and background jobs using Bull queue, allowing multiple reviews to be analyzed simultaneously without blocking the main application.
+**Problem:** Processing thousands of reviews sequentially took too long, creating bottlenecks in the user experience.

+**Solution:** We made it parallel.
+Implemented Bull queue with Redis for background job processing, allowing multiple reviews to be analyzed simultaneously.
+This parallel processing architecture dramatically reduced analysis time and improved system responsiveness.

 ## Security